Assessment & Remediation

 - Resource Conservation and Recovery Act (RCRA) studies including RCRA Facility Investigations (RFI), Corrective Measure Studies (CMS) and Corrective Measures Implementation Plans (CMIP) and Quantitative Risk Assessments

 - Comprehensive Environmental Response, Compensation and Liability Act (CERCLA or Superfund) Investigations, Decision Documents, Remedial Investigations/Feasibility Studies (RI/FS) and Records of Decision (ROD) and Quantitative Risk Assessments

 - Toxic Substance Control Act (TSCA) Investigations, Program Management and Quantitative Risk Assessments

 - Spill Prevention Control and Countermeasures (SPCC) Planning

 - Groundwater Remediation and Evaluation

 Virginia Department of Transportation Indefinite Delivery Contract for Hazardous Materials Services

 PROPERTY ASSESSMENTS & INVESTIGATIONS

-As a prime hazardous material consultant to the Virginia Department of Transportation (VDOT) since 2007, 3e has performed numerous property assessements and site investigations throughout the various VDOT Districts for a wide range of projects.
-3e has extensive experience peforming due diligence investigations in conformance with the ASTM E1527-13 and 1903-11 standards, which also includes incorporating the unique approaches for their successful completion in the context of transportation projects.
+As a prime hazardous material consultant to the Virginia Department of Transportation (VDOT) since 2007, 3e has performed numerous property assessments and site investigations throughout the various VDOT Districts for a wide range of projects.
+3e has extensive experience performing due diligence investigations in conformance with the ASTM E1527-13 and 1903-11 standards, which also includes incorporating the unique approaches for their successful completion in the context of transportation projects.
 Project examples that demonstrate our understanding of these approaches are as follows:

 - Hazardous Material Investigations and Special Provision Development for the 13th Street Roadway Improvement Project, Salem District (Roanoke, Virginia)